 - Privacy concerns – CBDC’s will be highly controlled and monitored by a central identity, such as a bank or government.
 And this will cause all monetary activities to be controlled and monitored, leading to concern for some people.

 As for Cryptocurrencies, the case is different!
-While one of the advantages of CBDC’s is the control and tracking of activities and transactions by a Central Bank, for many cryptocurrency investors, this is considered a disadvantage.
+While one of the advantages of CBDC’s is the control and tracking of activities and transactions by a Central Bank, this is considered a disadvantage for many cryptocurrency investors.
 For anonymity is something that cryptocurrency investors like.

 The main advantages of Cryptocurrencies: